Kapiainen/Lauhdutin/Readme.md

 Support includes:
 - Acquire a list of installed games and games that are not currently installed, but for which a license has been purchased.
 - Acquire a list of games that have been added to Steam as a 'non-Steam game'.
-- Launch games that were found by the previous points.
+- Launch games via the Steam client.
 - Install Steam games that are not currently installed.
 - Automatically copy custom grid images assigned in Steam as banners.
 - Automatically download banners for Steam games that were found.